Blog

 • You are capable of making decisions and do not passively follow instructions without thinking.

 You might nevertheless find yourself obliged to attend a meeting you tried to avoid.
-Or the meeting you actively chose to attend might not live up to your expectations after all.
-In these cases, try to remain positive and get the best out of the situation by being proactive.
+Or the meeting you actively chose to participate in might not live up to your expectations after all.
+In such cases, try to remain positive and make the best of the situation by being proactive.
 For example, offer to take notes, ask questions, and participate.

 Boring meetings are not fatal.
-It is the moderator’s responsibility to carefully choose participants, include techniques or tools to animate the meeting, and increase productivity while ensuring a pleasant meeting experience.
+It is the moderator’s responsibility to carefully select participants, incorporate techniques or tools to engage the meeting, and enhance productivity while ensuring a pleasant meeting experience.

 Find out how Beekast can help you get the best out of your company’s meetings.